SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 - **Tree traversal**

-The process of visiting required node to perform special operation or visiting each node and print their values.
+The process of Access required node to perform special operation or visiting each node and print their values.

 There are three ways to travers tree:

 1- Pre-order traversal

-- Visit the root node
+- Access the root node
-- Visit all nodes from the left side
+- Access all nodes from the left side
-- Visit all node from the right side
+- Access all node from the right side
 - Example: in figuer 2, the pre-order path is: `A -> B -> D -> E -> C -> F -> G -> H`.

 2- In-order traversal

-- Visit all nodes from the left side
+- Access all nodes from the left side
-- Visit the root node
+- Access the root node
-- Visit all node from the right side
+- Access all node from the right side
 - Example: in figuer 2, the in-order path is: `D -> B -> E -> A -> F -> C -> G -> H`.

 3- Post-order traversal

-- Visit all nodes from the left side
+- Access all nodes from the left side
-- Visit all node from the right side
+- Access all node from the right side
-- Visit the root node
+- Access the root node
 - Example: in figuer 2, the post-order path is: `D -> E -> B -> F -> H -> G -> C -> A`.

 <br/>